Gradient-based Bi-level Optimization for Deep Learning: A Survey: Task Formulation

 Overall, this can be formulated as a bi-level optimization problem where the inner level builds the connection between the model parameters $\boldsymbol{\theta}$ and the optimizer parameters $\boldsymbol{\phi}$ by minimizing the training loss, and the outer level updates the optimizer by minimizing the validation loss.
 Formally, the formulation of bi-level optimization across a family of $\rm{M}$ tasks can be written as:

 To optimize millions of parameters, the LSTM is designed to be coordinatewise, which means every parameter shares the same LSTM.
 This greatly alleviates the computational burden.

 Besides, some preprocessing and postprocessing techniques are proposed to rescale the inputs and the outputs of LSTM into a normal range.
 One key challenge of learning to optimize is the generalization to longer horizons or unseen optimizees and many research works try to mitigate this challenge.
-The work in~\cite{metz2019understanding} proposes to use an MLP layer instead of an LSTM to parameterize the optimizer and smooth the loss scope by dynamic gradient reweighting.

-The approach in~\cite{wichrowska2017learned} proposes a hierarchical RNN formed by three RNN layers that could communicate from bottom to up and this hierarchical design achieves better generalization.
-The work~\cite{lv2017learning} proposes training tricks such as random scaling to improve the generalization.
-Besides the above, some work~\cite{knyazev2021parameter}\cite{kang2021learning} proposes to directly predict parameters, which can be seen as a specially learned optimizer without any gradient update.
+The work~\citep{metz2019understanding} proposes to use an MLP layer instead of an LSTM to parameterize the optimizer and smooth the loss scope by dynamic gradient reweighting.
+The approach~\citep{wichrowska2017learned} proposes a hierarchical RNN formed by three RNN layers that could communicate from bottom to up and this hierarchical design achieves better generalization.
+The work~\citep{lv2017learning} proposes training tricks such as random scaling to improve the generalization.
+Besides the above, some work~\citep{knyazev2021parameter}\citep{kang2021learning} proposes to directly predict parameters, which can be seen as a specially learned optimizer without any gradient update.

 Recent works also try to incorporate the existing optimizer into the optimizer learning, which can leverage both the existing prior and the learning capacity.
 The key is to replace the constant~(i.e. scalar/vector/matrix) in the existing optimizer with learnable parameters.
-HyperAdam~\cite{wang2019hyperadam} learns the combination weights and decay rates according to the task.
-The method in~\cite{gregor2010learning} first writes the ISTA as a recurrent formula and then parameterizes the coefficients as the outer variable.
-The approach in~\cite{shu2020meta} designs a Meta-LR-Schedule-Net which takes the loss value and the state as input and outputs the learning rate for the current iteration.
-The work in~\cite{ravi2016optimization} proposes to parameterize the weight coefficient and the learning rate.
+HyperAdam~\citep{wang2019hyperadam} learns the combination weights and decay rates according to the task.
+The method~\citep{gregor2010learning} first writes the ISTA as a recurrent formula and then parameterizes the coefficients as the outer variable.
+The approach~\citep{shu2020meta} designs a Meta-LR-Schedule-Net which takes the loss value and the state as input and outputs the learning rate for the current iteration.
+The work~\citep{ravi2016optimization} proposes to parameterize the weight coefficient and the learning rate.